Keyboard shortcuts

 How It Works

-1. releasaurus release-pr - Analyzes your commits, determines the next version, updates version files, generates a changelog, and creates a pull request for review.
+1. releasaurus release-pr - Analyzes your commits, determines the next version, updates version files (if configured), generates a changelog, and creates a pull request for review.

 2. releasaurus release - After the release PR is merged, creates a Git tag and publishes the release to your forge platform.